perfectsense/shot-check/README.md

 secondary URL prefix (sometimes known as the "verify url") in the production environment settings to enable the **Blue/Green Verify** check type.

-4) Verify.
 Select a production environment and a site.
 Provide one list of paths.
-During a blue/green deployment when both production instances are running, the Shot Check Tool will capture screenshots for each path on the primary URL and the verify URL and compare.
+During a blue/green deployment when both production instances are running, Shot Check will capture screenshots for each path on the primary URL and the verify URL and compare.

 **Note**: It is not necessary to provide a verify URL for each site, as the base URL will be sent as the X-Forwarded-Host header in the request.